DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Researchers at the University of Stanford performed dermatologist-level classification of skin cancers with deep learning algorithms on a dataset of 129,450 clinical images, including 2,032 skin diseases .
-They also tested the algorithm against 21 board-certified dermatologists and found the algorithm’s performance at classification on a par with their experts.
+Researchers at the University of Stanford performed a dermatologist-level classification of skin cancers with a deep learning algorithm on a dataset of 129,450 clinical images that included 2,032 skin diseases .
+They also tested their algorithm against 21 board-certified dermatologists and found the algorithm’s performance at classification was on a par with their experts.

-The International Skin Imaging Collaboration (ISIC) offers an extensive public dataset, which in September 2018 had 23,906 digital dermoscopic images of more than 18 types of skin lesion.
-Since 2016, ISIC has also conducted a yearly challenge, ‘Skin Lesion Analysis Towards Melanoma Detection’.
-The 2017 winner achieved more than 98% accuracy in distinguishing melanomas from benign moles .
-They included more categories of skin lesions in the 2018 challenge, including basal cell carcinoma and actinic keratosis.
+The International Skin Imaging Collaboration (ISIC) offers an extensive public dataset that in September 2018 had 23,906 digital dermoscopic images of more than 18 types of skin lesion.
+Since 2016, ISIC has also conducted a yearly 'Skin lesion analysis towards melanoma detection’ challenge.
+The 2017 winner of their challenge achieved more than 98% accuracy in distinguishing melanomas from benign moles .
+ISIC then included more categories of skin lesions in the 2018 challenge, such as basal cell carcinoma and actinic keratosis.
 We can expect improved accuracy and more categories of skin lesions to be added to the competition every year.

-In stage 2, convolutional layers extract the feature map from the images.
+In stage 2, convolutional layers (a series of filters applied to the input, such as an image) extract the feature map from the images.
 A feature map represents data with multiple levels of abstraction.

 B: The border property defines whether the edges of skin lesion are smooth and well defined or not.
 Skin cancers tend to have irregular borders.